thecml/kubernetes-on-arm/README.md

    - An web frontend for mostly viewing the cluster status
    - [Official project](https://github.com/kubernetes/kube-ui)
    - `kube-ui` hasn't been released yet, so this is very experimental and going to change
-   - It will not display some useful information right now, so use it only if you want to hack on it
+   - It won't display useful information right now, so use it only if you want to hack on it

 ## Service management